 Thousands Of Monarch Butterflies Are Headed Straight For Colorado This Spring

-If you are ready to see Colorado in a whole new way, make plans to be outside as much as possible to experience the spring monarch butterfly migration.
+If you are ready to see Colorado in a whole new way, make plans to be outside as much as possible to experience the spring monarch butterfly migration in Colorado.

-The Incredible Natural Phenomenon In Colorado That Happens Just Once A Year.
+For another awe-inspiring act of nature, check out The Incredible Natural Phenomenon In Colorado That Happens Just Once A Year.

 What other animals migrate to Colorado in the spring?